ubclaunchpad/ubclaunchpad.com/CONTRIBUTING.md

 * use suitably-sized assets that don't exceed 1MB in size
 * do not put assets in `/public`

+We also have an [automated workflow](https://github.com/ubclaunchpad/new/actions?workflow=Compress+images) that runs on PRs that edit images and automatically adds a commit to compress them if possible while minimizing quality loss - see [GitHub Actions](#github-actions).

 ### Configuration

 Site configuration is defined in [`src/config.ts`](./src/config.ts), with additional relevant types defined in [`src/data/types.ts`](./src/data/types.ts).
 Docstrings and types in these files are used to render the [UBC Launch Pad Site Configuration Guide](https://ubclaunchpad.github.io/new/config) as part of the post-build step to `npm run build` or by running: